If you’re reading this article, you’ve probably heard of L-Citrulline.

 Muscular endurance isn’t the same thing as strength.

 - Greater strength is being able to put up more weight.

-- Greater endurance is being able to put up a given weight more times.
+- Greater endurance is being able to get more reps at a given weight.

 As long as you stick to the principle of progressive overload–continually increasing the amount of weight you lift over time–supplementing with L-Citrulline can help you get stronger.

 L-Citrulline Increases Nitric Oxide

-Well, that’s because anything that increases Nitric Oxide levels can potentially increase blood flow, resulting in some pretty nice pumps during workouts.
+That’s because anything that increases Nitric Oxide levels can potentially increase blood flow which may:

 Unfortunately, most NO-boosters don’t really work.